saikamat/apple-podcast-transcript-extractor/readme.md

 ## Usage

-Note: You need to download the desired podcast episode before you can extract the transcript.
+Note: You need to download the desired podcast episode(s) before you can extract the transcript.

 ### Batch Mode
 To process all TTML files in your Apple Podcasts cache: